 We always say that the best time to buy a house is when you need one.
 If you’re thinking about moving to, or around, Portland, you’ll need a place to live.
 You can either take your money and pay off your landlord’s mortgage as they passively enjoy the benefits of inventory squeeze, steady appreciation, and inflation.
 Or you could pay your own mortgage and reap the rewards for yourself.

 Learn More: Renting vs Buying a home in Portland

-From a housing perspective, particularly if you’re planning on still being in Portland in a few years’ time, now is the time to invest.
+From a housing perspective (particularly if you’re planning on still being in Portland in a few years’ time), sooner than later is the time to invest.
 The real estate market is like the stock market in that you will see dips, but you should never sell in the dip unless you really need to.
 Also, in a tight housing market like Portland, it can take some time to find a property that meets all of your needs.